jclark/satpulse/goroutines.md

-# Goroutine structure
+# Goroutines

-(Work in progress.)
+This explains the goroutines that are used.

-Normal way the program terminates is via a signal.
+The normal way the program terminates is via a signal.

-## Design bug

-When an interrupt signal is received after the SSE broadcast is started but before syncing goroutine has started, then there's a deadlock.
-The SSE broadcast goroutine blocks waiting for its input channel to be closed.
-But this never happens, because it's usually by the syncing goroutine, which didn't get to start.
+The trickiest part is making sure everything shuts down cleanly on termination.

 ## Main

-1. Starts signal monitoring goroutine.
+1. Starts signal monitoring goroutine
 1. Creates wait group
-1. Start scanning gorouting in wait group
+1. Starts scanning goroutine in wait group
 1. Starts serial packet broadcast goroutine in wait group
 1. Starts SSE broadcast goroutine in wait group
 1. Does GPS initialization.
-1. Start TCP listener in wait group
+1. Starts TCP listener in wait group
-1. Start HTTP listener in wait group
+1. Starts HTTP listener in wait group
-1. Start ptp4l control in wait group
+1. Starts ptp4l control in wait group
-1. Start PPS reading
+1. Starts PPS reading
 1. Starts syncing goroutine in wait group
 1. Waits on the wait group